 Israel's most wanted nabbed in South Africa with drugs, guns and torture van

-Authorities load seized motorcycles on to a truck after the raid in Johannesburg
+Authorities load seized motorcycles on a truck after the raid in Johannesburg.

 Story highlights